 With every fibre we are dedicated to unsurpassed premium quality.
 Our new fibre mill is proof of this.
 It will supply up to 90% of fibres from its own production for new types of paper.
 Responsible for this is an internal project team which is managing the project from the concept phase through to the approval process and tender, right up to the beginning of construction.
 New, energy-saving units by Andritz will form the basis of the project.
 Initial infrastructural developments such as tunnel construction and extensions to the lumber yard and rail track are already underway.

 Our gravure print, cut-size and roll offset papers are well-established in the market and much sought-after.
 Demand for these existing branded products is high and we will continue to supply these papers.
 In addition we are expanding our portfolio with heavier printing papers.
 Our customers will benefit from the fact that they will be able to substitute wood-free products while making a saving.

 With the first investments after the takeover we optimised the paper machines, which allowed us to increase production by 15%.
-For 2019 we have planned further works to both paper machines to improve their efficiency – firstly to the steam shower, and secondly to the drive system.
+We have planned further works to both paper machines to improve their efficiency – firstly to the steam shower, and secondly to the drive system.
 The aim is to both save energy and to increase capacity.

 We are part of a society that we really value.
 It is important to us that everybody gets on well and that everyone has the chance to develop themselves.
 That’s why we are supporting several social initiatives in Hagen.
 These include Soup Kitchen Hagen e.V., the counselling centre ZeitRaum Counselling, LWL Open Air Museum Hagen and the Network of Self-Help Groups In this way we are trying to represent as wide a spectrum as possible to give back as much as we can.